 1. Hand Pacing Technique

-By utilizing this simple reading improvement technique, you can read faster while maintaining a steady level of comprehension.
+Hand pacing is a simple reading improvement technique allowing you to read faster while maintaining a steady level of comprehension.
 Have you ever heard of the pointer method?
 Well most of us learned it during our school days but for some reason we stopped using this technique as we grew up.

 Scanning and previewing techniques can enhance your skill of capturing the central idea of what you’re reading.
 This reading technique will teach you to scan for numbers, names and trigger words.